Advising & Counseling

 Once Admissions has received both your transcript and your request for evaluation of transcript form (general petition), you should receive information from the Records Evaluation via U.S. Mail within a couple of weeks.
 You are then encouraged to see a counselor to determine how all of your transfer courses fit with your degree requirements.

 You must fill out a request on a general petition form for your transcripts to be evaluated.
 You must do this for each college you've previously attended.
-You can pick up this form in the Counseling Center in B-140 or the Admissions Office.
 The form must be turned in to the Admissions Office in B-110A.

 How can I get my grades sent to another school?